- The 'dynamic' edition: Key Concepts

 What does work-text allow you to see?

-Work-text view allows you to see the abstracted settled text generated from all surviving manuscript-texts of a particular work (in this case, the Declaration), in the Latin original, and modern English translation.
+Work-text view allows you to see the abstracted settled text generated from all surviving manuscript-texts of a particular work (in these case, the Declaration and modelled passages of Regiam), in the Latin original, and modern English translation.
 It thus allows you to see what text does not change regardless of which copy or rewriting of the Declaration you are looking at.

 Work-text view allows you to see immediately the areas of unsettled text which have been determined by comparing all the versions of the particular version.